uds-psl/autosubst-ocaml/README.md

 You can issue `make` in this directory to have Coq compile all the case studies.

+In Chapter10/POPLMark{1,21,22}.v we print assumptions in the end to show that they do not rely on funext anymore.
+But with the caveat that in POPLMark{21,22}.v we assume another axiom to prove a morphism for the pat_ty predicate.
+The predicate is defined as a Variable, so there seems to be no other way since we have no extra knowledge about pat_ty.

 ### Notes
-I was not able to compile the original case study found at https://www.ps.uni-saarland.de/~kstark/thesis/download/code.tar.xz with Coq 8.9.1 from opam either.
+We were not able to compile the original case study found at https://www.ps.uni-saarland.de/~kstark/thesis/download/code.tar.xz with Coq 8.9.1 from opam either.
 Kathrin probably used a version from source and there was slightly different reduction behaviour.
-Mostly when using the renamify tactic I had to manually insert a `change ... with ...`.
+Mostly when using the renamify tactic we had to manually insert a `change ... with ...`.
-You can find the places where I changed stuff by grepping for "a.d.".
+You can find the places where we changed the proofs by grepping for "a.d.".